 We consider all security requirements to be significant terms .
 We’ll check that you clearly communicated these to the customer at the point of sale.
-If the policy was sold through a broker, we’ll look at whether the broker made sure the customer was fully aware of the requirements.
+If the policy was sold through a broker or independent intermediary, we’ll look at whether they made sure the customer was fully aware of the requirements.

-Security conditions are important, and we’d expect them to be highlighted in the policy summary, key facts document or on the policy schedule.
+Security conditions are important, and we’d expect them to be highlighted in the IPID, or on the policy schedule.
 It’s not enough for them conditions to just be included in the policy document.

 We find that most people will comply with security requirements if they know about them.
 So, if you didn’t clearly highlight or explain these to the customer, we’re likely to say it’s unfair for you to reject a claim based on this.

 You may have rejected the claim because you say the customer gave you incorrect information when the policy was taken out, meaning that the security requirements were never met.
-For example, they said they had the caravan was fitted with a certain type of lock, when it actually wasn’t.
-In this case, we’d ask you to show us that cover was only valid only on the basis that this specific lock was fitted.
+For example, they said they had the caravan or motorhome was fitted with a certain type of alarm, when it actually wasn’t.
+In this case, we’d ask you to show us that cover was only valid only on the basis that this specific alarm was fitted.